-Although college graduates leave their institutions of learning with a diploma in hand, many are often lacking in personal finance know-how.
+Although college graduates leave their institutions of higher learning with a diploma in hand, often many are lacking in personal finance know-how.

-Post-graduation can be a crucial time for setting up smart money habits that pay off over a lifetime.
-And, a financial planner can offer invaluable advice during this unique transition period when it comes to making financial decisions.
+The post-graduation period can be a crucial time for establishing smart money habits that can pay off over a lifetime.
+A student financial planner — or a financial advisor for college students who have recently graduated — can offer invaluable advice during this unique transitional period when it comes to making financial decisions.

-How a financial planner can help a college graduate
+How a financial advisor can help a college graduate

-We talked with some financial planners to see how they help college graduates get a head start on their finances.
+We talked to some financial planners to see how they help college graduates get a head start on their finances.
 Here’s what they had to say.

 Get on the right path from the start

-“Most financial decisions that will have a lasting impact 30-40 years down the road occur when you’re in your 20s [like] buying a home, getting married, starting a business, investing for retirement,” says Stephen Alred Jr., a wealth advisor and founder of Ignite Financial in Atlanta.
+“Most financial decisions that will have a lasting impact 30-40 years down the road occur when you’re in your 20s [like] buying a home, getting married, starting a business, investing for retirement,” said Stephen Alred, Jr., a wealth advisor in Atlanta.

 Make a plan to pay off student debt

-Among college graduates seeking the help of a financial planner, one of the most common goals is to figure out how to effectively tackle student loans.
+For college students and recent graduates seeking the help of a financial planner, one of their most common goals is to figure out how to effectively tackle student loans.

-“Millennials are saddled with more education debt than any generation before,” says Mel O, a Las Vegas CFP with Hot Moon Financial.
+“Millennials are saddled with more education debt than any generation before,” said Mel O, a CFP with Hot Moon Financial in Las Vegas.
 “It is important to get together a strategy of how to start tackling that debt.”

-With today’s student debts outpacing graduates’ earnings, many will find their student loans unaffordable.
-Which is why knowing your financial options is so important.
+With today’s student debt outpacing graduates’ earnings, many will find their student loans unaffordable.
+This is why knowing your financial options is so important.

-“Student loans can be incredibly complex,” points out Matt Hylland, a financial planner with Hylland Capital Management.
+“Student loans can be incredibly complex,” said Matt Hylland, a financial planner with Hylland Capital Management.
 “Should you refinance?
 Are there forgiveness options or special payment plans available?
 Is your loan forgiveness taxable?”

 A financial planner can help you find the answers and figure out the most advantageous student loan repayment plan for you.